Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Related Work

 \textbf{Syllabic structure in speech SSL} Previous studies have demonstrated that syllabic structure can be induced by SSL \citep{peng2023vghubert, cho2024sdhubert, komatsu2024self}. \cite{peng2023vghubert} shows that syllabic structure in SSL features can be induced by jointly training with images and spoken captions.
-SDHuBERT \citep{cho2024sdhubert} demonstrates that such syllabic induction can be free of other modalities, with a sentence-level SSL. \cite{komatsu2024self} combined frame-wise distillation with speaker augmentation in order to derive syllabic segments.
+SDHuBERT \citep{cho2024sdhubert} demonstrates that such syllabic induction can be free of other modalities, with a sentence-level SSL. \cite{komatsu2024self} combined frame-wise distillation with speaker augmentation to derive syllabic segments.
 All these methods then utilize an agglomeration algorithm on top of the learned features to infer syllable boundaries, and extract syllable embeddings by averaging frames within detected segments.
-However, all of these prior studies induce syllabic structures through indirect ways, resulting in noisy syllable boundaries.
+However, these previous studies induce syllabic structures in indirect ways, resulting in noisy syllable boundaries.
 Moreover, it is unclear whether the discovered syllables are valid speech representations or tokens.
-Our approach greatly improves the quality of the segments.
-Moreover, we demonstrate the efficacy and validity of syllabic tokens through experiments.
+Here, our approach greatly improves the quality of the segments, and we first demonstrate the efficacy and validity of syllabic tokens through various experiments.